Rainbow-Dreamer/ascii-converter/README.md

 You can choose to output as color ascii characters to draw pictures and videos.

-(2020/12/14 Changes in the latest version: the previous function of displaying character pictures on the software screen was not felt to be very necessary, so it was removed in the current latest version)
+(2020/12/14 Changes in the latest version: the previous function of displaying character pictures on a new screen was not felt to be very necessary, so it was removed in the current latest version)
-(2021/5/21 I have recently rewritten the whole character drawing converter, now here is the new version, if you want to download the old version you can [click here](https://www.jianguoyun.com/p/DWBzGQIQhPG0CBidmvUD) download)
+(2021/5/21 I have recently rewritten the whole Ascii converter, now here is the new version, if you want to download the old version you can [click here](https://www.jianguoyun.com/p/DWBzGQIQhPG0CBidmvUD) download)
-The current latest version can be [click here](https://www.jianguoyun.com/p/DSYMiNgQhPG0CBiLmvUD) downloaded
+To download the current latest version you can [click here](https://www.jianguoyun.com/p/DSYMiNgQhPG0CBiLmvUD)

 ### Main interface